-Before you start lifting, assess the object(s) in front of you.
+Before you start lifting, assess the object(s) you’re about to lift.
 A small size does not always mean a light load.
 Test the load by pushing on it lightly with your hands or feet.
 How easy it moves tells you how heavy it is.
 It’s important to make sure the objects are packaged well.
 The load’s weight needs to be balanced so it doesn’t move around.
 Unbalanced items can come loose when you lift and cause an accident.

 Look around before you lift.
 There should be a clear path for you to carry your object.
 You also should know where you are going to put it down.
 Avoid walking on slippery, uneven surfaces while you’re carrying something.

-The best way to pick up a load is to use handles or straps, if they exist.
+The best way to pick up a load is to use handles or straps, if possible.
 Make sure you have an easy and tight grip before you lift.
-Work or moving gloves may help with this.
+Using work gloves may help with this.
 You also should be close to the load you’re going to lift.
 Avoid reaching out for an object.
-This prevents strained muscles.
+This reduces strain on your muscles.

-Use your arms, legs, and core body (abdominal muscles) to lift, not your back.
-This includes bending your knees to pick up something, instead of bending from your waist.
-Maintain proper posture and don’t arch your back.
+Use your arms, legs, and core body (abdominal muscles) to lift.
+Don’t use your back.
+This includes bending your knees to pick up something, instead of bending over at your waist.
+Maintain proper posture.
+Don’t arch your back.
 This is one way to cause an injury by using the wrong muscles.
 Another way to avoid hurting your back is to use a ladder when lifting something overhead.

 It’s best to use slow and smooth movements to lift.
 Once you have your load, carry it straight on, instead of to one side.
 Quick, jerky, or twisted movements can pull your muscles.

 The most important tip is don’t lift something that is beyond your strength.
 This is when most people have problems.
 They ignore their gut instincts that tell them to find another way to accomplish the move.